Grove House Governing Body

 Our governing body is accountable to the community, Local Authority, parents and students for the way it carries out its functions and is made up of parent, staff, Local Authority & community governors.
 Each member brings to the GB a range of skills that allow them to focus on specific aspects of the school strategic governance.

 Mrs S Charman

 All governors have declared that they have no business or pecuniary interests in relation to their role as a school governor.
-Richard Barr has declared that he is also currently a governor at another local Primary School.

 The Governing Body meets every half-term throughout the academic year.